Parle (Chandgad)

 Parle is a village in the city of Kolhapur located in the southwestern state of Maharashtra, India.

 History

 There is a substantial amount of Chardo families in this area as they had migrated due to the persecution of the Portuguese in Goa.

 Language

-Konkani is the main language, spoken in Goa as it is in close proximity to Goa, Many Goans have settled here when they migrated from Goa.
+Konkani is the main language spoken, as it is close to Goa.
+Many Goans have settled here when they migrated from Goa.